TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--additions--subtractions--and-or-integrations-of-articles.md

 ---
 name: 'Issue: Additions, subtractions, and/or integrations of articles'
-about: This change request concerns multiple article working groups
+about: This change request concerns multiple article working groups.
+If this doesn’t look right, choose a different type.
 title: "[ARTICLE REQUEST]"
 labels: ''
 assignees: ''